allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 }
 ```

 Here we have it.
-One of them throwing an exception caused the other ones to be abandoned completely!
+One rate adjustment throwing an exception caused the other ones to be abandoned completely!

 Moving the try/catch block inside the loop would prevent this from being a major issue.
 The exception would affect just the subscription with a weird number.